mmalla23/Indigenous-Peoples-Group/README.md

 The Maasai people have been subjected to the human right violation of property theft through assimilation and relocation which has eliminated their ability to maintain their cultural practices.

-# History
+# History and Map

-The Maasai people originally occupied what is now Sudan in the 17th century CE.
-In search for better agricultural land, they migrated to Central East Asia in 1750 CE in what is now southern Kenya and northern Tanzania.
-Their culture was shaped in part by the Nilotic peoples, a group who had already been living on the central east asian land prior to their arrival.
-They adopted the practice of circumcision, borrowed words eastern Nilotic languages to use in their Maa language, and were influenced by the group’s physical characteristics.
-The drastic change in weather conditions from Sudan to Kenya and Tanzania forced the Maasai group to abandon their agricultural plans.
-Instead, they shifted their focus towards stock-raising cattle and sheep, which would come to play an important role in their livelihoods.
+The detailed history and surroundings of the Maasai people have informed their unique cultural traditions and values.
+The Maasai people originally occupied the Upper Nile Valley--in what is now Sudan-- in the 17th century CE.
+In search of better agricultural land, they migrated to Central East Asia in 1750 CE in what is now southern Kenya and northern Tanzania.
+Here, the 1,200,000 Maasai people are bounded by Lake Victoria to the west and Mt.
+Kilimanjaro to the East.
+They occupy 160,000 square kilometers of land in this area.
+Their culture was shaped in part by the Nilotic peoples, a group who had already been living in the central east Asian land prior to their arrival.
+The Maasai people had been influenced by the Nilotic peoples’ physical characteristics and borrowed words from eastern Nilotic languages to develop their language, Maa.
+They adopted practices such as circumcision and genital cutting, both of which are required to be considered a full member of the tribe.
+Other traditions include the milk and meat ceremony, during which Maasai people must drink the blood of cows and kill a lion in order to be initiated into a higher warrior ranking, and the ceremony of fire marks that tests boys’ willpower by requiring them to run over hot coal.
+Maasai people operate under a patriarchal system in which male elders control the village and believe in the Enkai god.
+Cattle are of utmost importance to the Maasai people and are the source of value necessary to gain a higher social status.
+Though, this was not always the case; the drastic change in weather conditions that came with their move from Sudan to Kenya and Tanzania forced the Maasai group to abandon their agricultural plans.
+Instead, they shifted their focus towards stock-raising cattle and sheep.

 <param ve-video
 	id="https://www.youtube.com/embed/ThcppnztYpw"
 	title="The Life in Maasai Tribal|Emmanuel Milia Mankura|TEDxHongKongLive.">

-# Map
-The Maasai People are thought to have originated in the Upper Nile Valley.
-They have spread throughout southern areas of Kenya and northern areas of Tanzania (310 miles/500 kilometers north to south Maasailand).
-They are bounded by Lake Victoria to the west and Mt.
-Kilimanjaro to the East (180/300 kilometers miles east to west Maasailand).
-They occupy 160,000 square kilometers of land in this area.

 <param ve-image label="Map" url="http://www.101lasttribes.com/maps/masai_map.jpg">